 For more information on this subject and how to apply please see Skills Recognition.

 This will depend on the type of student visa you currently have.

 Every student has the right to question an academic result if they believe the result received is unfair.
 There is a formal process to be followed if you are not satisfied with a result you have received.
-This is outlined for students in the CIT Student Information Handbook under "Academic Appeals" in the A-Z Information section.
+This is outlined for students in the CIT Student Information Guide under "Academic Appeals" in the A-Z Information section.

 A requirement of your student visa is that you are undertaking a full time study load.
 CIT determines this as a minimum 270 curriculum hours.
 There are a few exceptions, some examples include: if you have received Skills recognition (RPL; or if you have had to extend your studies to allow completion of your program.
 If this is the case you may be able to undertake less than a full time study load.
 Each situation is different and the only way to confirm that this is OK for you is to check with an International Student Advisor in the International Services Unit.

 Provide the International Services Unit with a letter advising that you are withdrawing from your program at least 14 days prior to the start of the semester or complete the Request For Withdrawal/Refund form.
 This must be in writing, and must be dated and signed by you.
 Please provide your full name and CIT number.
 We ask you to provide a reason for your withdrawal as we will advise the Department of Immigration of your reason when we cancel your Electronic Confirmation of Enrolment (eCOE).